kelseyhightower/kubernetes-the-hard-way/docs/02-certificate-authority.md

 ```

 ### Azure
-If you used the jumpbox to configure the CA
+If you are using the jumpbox to create the certificates
 ```
 for host in ${KUBERNETES_HOSTS[*]}; do scp -i ./cluster ca.pem kubernetes-key.pem kubernetes.pem \